Dexter88xD/so_long/README.md

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+Here's a seamless version of the two paragraphs combined:

 ---

 ### **Work in Progress**
 `so_long` is an ongoing project, and updates are continuously being made to improve functionality, performance, and gameplay.
-New features, bug fixes, and optimisations will be introduced over time.
-Stay tuned for future updates, and feel free to share any feedback or suggestions to help enhance the project!
+Please be aware that there may be issues with maps having bigger heights, potential leaks due to errors in asset paths, and other bugs.
+These issues are actively being worked on, with new features, bug fixes, and optimisations planned for future updates.
+Stay tuned, and feel free to share any feedback or suggestions to help enhance the project.
+If you encounter any problems, please be patient, and report them via the project's [issues page](https://github.com/Dexter88xD/so_long/issues).
+This disclaimer will be removed once the project reaches a stable release.

+---